PSC-CoTC/PSC-FRAM-Admin/doc/annual-report-readme.md

 #Annual Report Readme

-This document describes how to configure and run the Coho Techincal Committee Annual Reporting Tool.
+This document describes how to configure and run the Coho Technical Committee Annual Reporting Tool.

 ## Setup